byu-cs-236-classroom-templates/project-4/README.md

 1. The project must be completed individually -- there is no group work.
 1. Project pass-off is on GitHub.
 You will commit your final solution to the `master` branch of your local repository and then push that commit to GitHub.
 Multiple commits, and pushes, are allowed.
 A push triggers a GitHub action that is the auto-grader for pass-off.
 The TAs look at both the result of the auto-grader on GitHub and your code to determine your final score.
 Projects that use iteration instead of tail recursion will not be accepted.
 1. You must pass all integration tests up to, and including, `tests/test_passoff_80.py` to move on to the next project.
 Bucket 80 is the minimum functionality to complete the course.
-1. You must **_"do the math"_** to write positive and negative tests in `tests/test_relation.py` for `Relation.join` in `src/project3/relation.py`.
+1. You must **use the math you did in Homework 16** to write positive and negative tests in `tests/test_relation.py` for `Relation.join` in `src/project3/relation.py`.
 AI may be used to generate the code for the testing the function once you **_"do the math"_** for the inputs and outputs and write a few examples for the AI to follow using your inputs and outputs.
 See [AI Policy for Project 3](#ai-policy-for-project-3) for details.
 1. You must implement `Relation.join` in `src/project3/relation.py`. **AI may not be used for any part of the implementation.**
 1. You must interpret the Datalog program, including the rules, with relational algebra by implementing `Interpreter.eval_rules` in `src/project3/interpreter.py`.
 The other functions will be implemented in later projects.
 See [RULES_INTERP.md](docs/RULES_INTERP.md) for details. **AI may not be used for any part of the implementation.**
-1. You must use [input partitioning](#input-partitioning) to write tests for `join` and `eval_rules` using the pattern demonstrated in the Project 3 Jupyter notebook tutorial.
-We won't be looking for a perfect partitioning of the input when we grade your tests, but we will be looking to see if you made an effort to generate tests that had good test coverage.
-After you **do the math** to find inputs for each of the partitions, then you may use AI to generate the code for the actual tests.
-We suggest that you use a parameterized test.
+1. You must use the `Relation.union` relational operator.
+Whether you implemented union in Project 3 or will implement it in Project 4, you should run the unit tests provided in Project 3's starter code.
 1. Your code must not report any issues with the following code quality tool run in the integrated `vscode` terminal from the root of the project directory: `pre-commit run --all-files`.
 This tool includes _type checking_, which means that type annotations are required in your code.
 1. Your code must pass each bucket in 150 seconds or less.
 If you have trouble meeting this requirement, see the FAQ in [RULES_INTERP](docs/RULES_INTERP.md).